apclement/encoignurejs/README.md

 Partial views
 ------

-Traditional javascript MVC frameworks assume that a view corresponds always to a page and therefore rely on complex templating systems (templates of view) to capture what is invariant between pages.
-Phrased another way, to render a view these frameworks need to render the whole page which is inefficient.

-With jQuery Views there is no need to render a complete page when only a fragment changes because a view can be only a fragment of page.
+A view can be partial and only manage a subset of the page.

 Animations
 -----